nice-digital/nice-design-system/components/tabs.md

 description: Content is separated into different panes, with only one pane viewable at a time
 ---

-Content is separated into different panes, with only one pane viewable at a time {:.lead}

 ## Why?
 When you have a group of related content, and you need to save space, or when your user needs to switch between grouped content.